fau-masters-collected-works-cgarbin/llm-github-issues/README.md

 ...remainder of the lines...
 ```

-The LLM will return _a_ number of comments, but most of the time it will be wrong.
-Select, for example, the issue `https://github.com/microsoft/semantic-kernel/issues/2039` from the sample list.
-GPT-3.5 will say this issue has six comments when it has eight (at the time of writing - the number may change in the future, but it's certainly not six).
-The number you get may vary, but it will also be wrong.
+The LLM will return _a_ number of comments, but it will usually be wrong.
+Select, for example, the issue `https://github.com/qjebbs/vscode-plantuml/issues/255` from the sample list.
+None of the models get the number of comments correctly.

 Why?
-Because **LLMs are not "executing" instructions**, they are simply [adding one word at a time](https://writings.stephenwolfram.com/2023/02/what-is-chatgpt-doing-and-why-does-it-work/).
-They do not understand what the text means.
-They just pick the next word based on the previous ones.
+Because **LLMs are not "executing" instructions**, they are simply [generating one token at a time](https://writings.stephenwolfram.com/2023/02/what-is-chatgpt-doing-and-why-does-it-work/).
+They do not understand what the generated text means.
+They just pick the next token based on the previous ones.
 They are not a replacement for code.

 What to do instead?
 If we have easy access to the information we want, we should just use it.
 In this case, we can get the number of comments from the GitHub API response.